Wilfred/trifle/README.md

 ### v0.9 (unreleased)

+Sequences: Added a separate docs page for sequences.
+Added the function `sequence?`.

 Evaluation: Fixed an interpreter crash on evaluating an empty list.

 Macros: Fixed an interpreter crash on throwing exception during macro